-Setting Meaning TNC USER ID Definition of the User Identification under which the end user accesses files in the network.
+Setting Meaning TNC USER ID Definition of which user identification the end user uses to access files in the network.
 Ask your network specialist for the proper value.
-OEM USER ID Definition of the User Identification under which the machine manufacturer accesses files in the network.
+OEM USER ID Definition of which user identification the machine tool builder uses to access files in the network.
 Ask your network specialist for the proper value.
 TNC GROUP ID Definition of the group identification with which you access files in the network.
 Ask your network specialist for the proper value.
 The group identification is the same for end users and machine manufacturers.
 UID for mount Defines the user identification (UID) for the log-on procedure.
 USER: The user logs on with the USER identification.
 R00T: The user logs on with the ID of the ROOT user, value = 0.